MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/schedule-antivirus-scans.md

 **Platforms**
 - Windows

-In addition to always-on, real-time protection and [on-demand antivirus](run-scan-microsoft-defender-antivirus.md) scans, you can set up regular, scheduled antivirus scans.
-You can configure the type of scan, when the scan should occur, and if the scan should occur after a [protection update](manage-protection-updates-microsoft-defender-antivirus.md) or when an endpoint isn't being used.
+You can set up regular, scheduled antivirus scans on devices.
+These scheduled scans are in addition to always-on, real-time protection and [on-demand antivirus](run-scan-microsoft-defender-antivirus.md) scans.
+When you schedule a scan, you can specify the type of scan, when the scan should occur, and if the scan should occur after a [protection update](manage-protection-updates-microsoft-defender-antivirus.md) or when a device isn't being used.
 You can also set up special scans to complete remediation actions if needed.

 ## What do you want to do?